-The LSDI quarterly return was 1.4%, of which credit risk accounted for 1.1% while the return due to changes in LIBOR was 0.3%.
-The change in quarterly return due to credit risk of 1.1% decreased from the prior period of 1.9% and fell below historical levels as companies' increase in performance slowed given stabilization after recovery from the impacts of COVID-19.
+The Lincoln Senior Debt Index quarterly return in Q3 2021 was 1.9%, of which credit risk accounted for 1.8%, while the return due to changes in LIBOR was 0.1%.
+The change in quarterly return due to credit improvements of 1.8% remained stable from the prior period, but was still above historical levels.

 The increase in the LSDI due to improvements in credit is consistent with the LPMI, which captures enterprise fair value performance.
+Middle market growth slowed in the third quarter of 2021, returning to normalized pre-COVID-19-pandemic levels of growth as the initial tailwinds of the vaccine rollout and aggressive monetary and fiscal policy subsided.